bradyep/DSCMS/README.md

 6. Remove the old docker image to save space: `sudo docker rmi [id]`
 7. Get the newly updated image: `sudo docker pull bradyep/dscms`
 8. Start up the the new container: `sudo docker run -d -p 127.0.0.1:5000:5000 -it --mount source=dscms-data,target=/dscms-data bradyep/dscms`

+## Server

+* The data directory on the doker host is: `/var/lib/docker/volumes/dscms-data/_data`
+* The data directory in the docker image is `/dscms-data`

 ## Project Status